 BUT THE WHOLE POINT OF THE STUDENT VOTE MOVEMENT ACROSS AMERICA IS TO DISPROVE THE POPULAR THESIS OF THE POLITICAL PUNDITS THAT THE YOUNG WILL MAKE LITTLE DIFFERENCE IN THE 1972 ELECTION RESULTS.
+You can make the Offerina?
+But, IF YOU THINK YOU CAN ABSTAIN FROM VOTING; AND STILL BE HEARD, YOU ARE WRONG NOTHING WILL FALL INTO YOUR LAPS WITHOUT ORGANIZING YOUR VOTING POWER TO FIGHT FOR WHAT YOU THINK SHOULD BE DONE NOW IN AMERICA.
+TO COP OUT IS TO GIVE UP TO COP OUT IS TO TURN POWER OVER TO OTHERS,

-IF YOU THINK YOU CAN ABSTAIN FROM VOTING, AND STILL BE HEARD, YOU ARE WRONG.
-NOTHING WILL FALL INTO YOUR LAPS WITHOUT ORGANIZING YOUR VOTING POWER TO FIGHT FOR WHAT YOU THINK SHOULD BE DONE NOW IN AMERICA.
-TO COP OUT IS TO GIVE UP.
-TO COP OUT IS TO TURN POWER OVER TO OTHERS.
-None of us can be satisfied with the outlook for the future.
-None of us can continue to accept the inaction, the ivory Tower of bureaucratic unconcern, or the stumbling from crisis to CRISIS, OR THE REPEATED VETOES OF HUMAN WELFARE LEGISLATION, OR THE PROCESS OF ADDRESSING CRUCIAL ISSUES THROUGH PRESS RELEASES PROMISING THAT BETTER DAYS ARE AHEAD, THAT CHARACTERIZE THE PRESENT ADMINISTRATION IN WASHINGTON.
+NONE OF US CAN BE SATISFIED WITH THE OUTLOOK FOR THE FUTURE.
+NONE OF US CAN CONTINUE TO ACCEPT THE INACTION, THE IVORY TOWER OF BUREAUCRATIC UNCONCERN, OR THE STUMBLING FROM CRISIS TO CRISIS, OR THE REPEATED VETOES OF HUMAN WELFARE LEGISLATION, OR THE PROCESS OF ADDRESSING CRUCIAL ISSUES THROUGH PRESS RELEASES PROMISING THAT BETTER DAYS ARE AHEAD, THAT CHARACTERIZE THE PRESENT ADMINISTRATION IN WASHINGTON.